fragcolor-xyz/shards/docs/docs/learn/shards/the-flow.md

 - `Detach` schedules the original Wire itself.

-- `Spawn` schedules clones of the Wire.
+- `Spawn` schedules a clone of the Wire.

 This means that there can only be one instance of the detached Wire running, while you can have many instances of the spawned Wire.